jtheisen/reconciler/readme.md

   of the first parameter that is to be reconciled as defined by the second parameter to the `Reconcile` extension methods.

+## Further features

+The extent definition can also contain certain extra information to help with common scenarios that would otherwise often require some convoluted manual code.

+### Fixing

+Sometimes we need to employ certain fixes on nested parts of the graph on saving:

+    .OnInsertion(e => e.Id = Guid.New())
+    .OnInsertion(e => e.CreatedAt == DateTimeOffset.Now)
+    .OnUpdate(e => e.ModifiedAt == DateTimeOffset.Now)
+    .OnUpdate((e, i) => e.OrderInParent == i)

+The `OnUpdate` definitions apply to insertions as well.

+Note the use of the equality operator, as the assignment operator can't be used in expression trees in C#.
+Also note that the insertion definitions prevent modifications on updates - you don't have to worry about modified `CreatedAt` values being persisted to storage.

+### Exclude properties

+Sometimes some properties should not be updated, and sometimes they shouldn't even be passed to a client on loading:

+    .WithReadOnly(e => e.Unmodifiable)
+    .WithBlacked(e => e.Secret)

 ## Some details and caveats

 The are some things to be aware of: